sebastienroy/shutter_lover_remote_app/README.md

 - The application should automatically discover the communication port used by the tool and establish the communication.
 - If not connected, use the combo box to choose the right communication port
 - Choose de shutter curtain translation direction, using the dedicated combo box.
 This choice has an impact on the extrapolated course timing (see above)
+- Choose the current camera speed setting.
 - Perform your shutter measurements.
-Each time a measurement is made, a new line is added in the Remote Application, containing the full details of the measurement data.
+  - Each time a measurement is made, a new line is added in the Remote Application, containing the full details of the measurement data.
+  - The current value of the "Camera Speed setting" combo is reported in the second column of the new line
+  - In order to change the speed setting of a given line, double click on its speed setting cell
 - In order to save your data, click on "Copy to Clipboard" button, then paste the data (CTRL+V) on any external application such as spreadsheet application or text editor.
 - To clean the data, click on the "Clear All" button.